A Singapore Government Agency Website A Singapore Government Agency Website How to identify

 • Enrichment programmes organised by their schools.

-• 2nd-tier miscellaneous fees.
+• Miscellaneous fees.

 • Personal learning devices in secondary schools, junior colleges and Millennia Institute under the digital learning programme organised by their schools.